sburkett/laravel-s3-tools/README.md

 ### Execute Other Amazon S3 API Commands
 Using the `command()` method, you can execute any other API call to S3 as well, and there are a great number of them.
 However, you will be responsible for not only passing in all of the appropriate options, but also parsing the response.
 All responses returned via this method are sent back to you in raw format.
 In some senses, this is a bit extraneous, since you could just use the offical S3 API to execute them, but I've included it here just to provide a method of consistency should you decide to use this package for other things.

-Consider the following example which does the same thing as the built-in `getVersions()` method of this package:
+Consider the following example which does the same thing as the built-in `getObjectVersions()` method of this package:

 ```php
 $result = Storage::disk('s3-tools')->command('ListObjectVersions', [